 “Electronic communication” means a communication that is transmitted by means of an electronic device, including, but not limited to a telephone, cellular phone, computer, or pager.

 To report an incident of HIB, please contact Ms. Kelly O’Donnell, School Anti-Bullying Specialist at 845-6876 x.
 119 or Mrs. Carla Bittner, District Anti-Bullying Coordinator at 845-6876 x.
-106. A report may also be submitted electronically through the form located on the homepage of the district’s website or by completing the form provided in the Main Office.
+106. A report may also be submitted electronically through the link below or by completing the form provided in the Main Office.
 See Policy 5512 for additional information.